Vacaville, California: Geography

-Vacaville is surrounded by the Vaca Mountains to the south and to the west and the Sacramento Valley to the north and to the east.
+Vacaville is surrounded by the Vaca Mountains to the south and to the west, and the Sacramento Valley to the north and to the east.

 A number of rare and endangered species occur in the Vacaville area.
 Endangered plants, which have historically occurred in the vernal pool areas in and around Vacaville include Legenre limosa, Plagiobothrys hystriculus, Downingia humilis, Contra Costa goldfields (Lasthenia conjugens), and showy Indian clover (Trifolium amoenum).
-To this day Trifolium amoenum can still be found in Lagoon Valley Regional Park.
+The Trifolium amoenum can be found in Lagoon Valley Regional Park.

 According to the United States Census Bureau, the city has a total area of 30.1 sqmi, of which 0.77% is covered by water.
 Excluding the Putah South Canal and minor local creeks, the only significant body of water within the city is the 105 acre Lagoon Valley Lake.

 The unincorporated communities of Allendale and Elmira are generally considered to be part of "greater" Vacaville.

 Climate

 Vacaville has a typical Mediterranean climate (Köppen Csa) with hot, dry summers and cool, wet winters.
-Characteristic of inland California, summers can get quite hot.
-Autumns are warm in the early part, but quickly cool down as the wet season approaches.
-Winters can be cool, and often foggy, but are mild compared to other regions.
-Spring is a rather pleasant season with fairly mild temperatures and not so much rain.
-The greater majority of precipitation falls in the autumn, winter, and spring, little to none in summer.
+Summer high temperatures routinely exceed 100 °F, as is typical for inland California.
+Autumns are warm in September and even early October, but quickly cool as the wet season approaches.
+Winters can be cool, and often foggy, but are mild, with fewer frosts than further inland California.
+Spring is pleasant, with fairly mild temperatures.
+The greater majority of precipitation falls in the autumn, winter, and spring, with little to no precipitation in summer.
+Much of Vacaville falls in growing zone 9b, allowing some tropical plants to be grown outdoors.

 The wettest year was 1983 with 48.9 in and the driest year was 2012 with 5.0 inches.
 The most precipitation in one month was 19.83 in in January 1916.
 The most precipitation in 24 hours was 6.10 in on February 27, 1940.
 Snowfall is rare in Vacaville, but light measurable amounts have occurred, including 2.2 in in January 1907 and 2.0 in in December 1988.